 Of course, human fallibility is a factor, but in the twenty-first century of criminal investigation, there’s a lot you can do to optimize your operations.
 SAFE can help you hold on to and utilize your evidence with the power of digital technology.

 The first step in tracking your evidence is collecting it from the crime scene.
-You can quickly input digital data into our software for safe keeping.
+If the evidence is from something like the home security camera angles from the crime scene, you can quickly input digital data into our software for safe keeping.
 When it comes to physical evidence, you can successfully track it by tagging it with a barcode and scanning it into the SAFE system using our mobile application.
 Our barcode functionality can help you find important items more quickly and easily while creating a log of them.

 Evidence is effectively meaningless unless it’s been examined.
 To put together a timeline of events, identify suspects, consider plausible scenarios, and make your case, you’ll need to compare, contrast, and cross-reference your data.
 SAFE is the only software that allows you to analyze digital and physical evidence side by side.
 This function could allow you to pinpoint connections you might have otherwise missed and make the most of your (securely stored) case information.

 In some instances, police reports are just as pivotal as witness testimonies or key evidence in the courtroom.
 Our software integrates with RMS (Records Management Systems) and CAD (Computer-Aided Dispatch) using standard API (Application Programming Interface) so you can more easily write and submit statements.
 In addition, SAFE’s customizable features allow you to author ad hoc reports that suit your specific purposes.
 Our software also automates review dates and alerts to help your team send in reports on schedule.